 Mandating vaccinations for employees or volunteers

 Pro Bono Australia has examined the pressing ethical matters surrounding mandating COVID-19 vaccines in the workplace.
 The federal government says in the absense of specific health orders it’s up to business to decide.
-This article examines previous vaccine mandates in Australia, promoting choice, making it fair for employees, and summarises potential approaches.
-Read in full.
+The article examines previous vaccine mandates in Australia, promoting choice, making it fair for employees, and summarises potential approaches.
+Read it in full.

 Fair Work Coronavirus Advice

 The Fair Work Ombudsman publishes guidance on COVID-19 vaccinations and the workplace.
 They have up to date information on:

 - Returning to work